Sarge Steel: DC Comics version

 In the DC Comics continuity, Sarge is put in charge of the United States' governmental agencies involved with "superhuman" activities for many years.
-He was apparently the head of a small agency known as the CBI (Central Bureau of Intelligence), which also included King Faraday and his agents Richard Dragon and Ben Turner.
+He is the head of the CBI (Central Bureau of Intelligence), which also included King Faraday and his agents Richard Dragon and Ben Turner.
 Sarge is later depicted as a Federal Cabinet Secretary of Metahuman Affairs, giving him control of agencies such as the Suicide Squad.

-Around this time, Sarge is sent to investigate the country of Bialya.
-The entire place had re-opened, now a trendy vacation spot, after a months-long media blackout.
-Sarge encounters Captain Atom, Major Force, and the second Rocket Red as various attacks rattle the country.

 Around this time, Mister Mind is handed over to Steel's custody.
-Mind takes control of Steel, hiding inside his artificial hand to escape the detection of superhumans.
-Controlling Steel, Mind causes the nuclear devastation of the midwest American city of Fairfield.
+Mind takes control of Steel, hiding inside his artificial hand to escape detection.
+Controlling Steel, Mind attacks the midwest American city of Fairfield with a nuclear weapon.
 Though the bomb's detonation is contained to the limits of the town, thousands of civilians are killed.

-Later, Lex Luthor would be elected as President.
-Luthor appoints Amanda Waller as his successor until Luthor was re-exposed as a criminal in the events of Superman/Batman: Public Enemies.

-Steel has since resumed his old Cabinet posting as a member of the Horne Administration.
-He is in charge of Nemesis and Diana Prince as part of the Department of Metahuman Affairs.
-During his time at that post the villain Circe kidnapped Steel and had him replaced with her shape-shifting henchman Everyman.
-Using Steel's pull at the agency, Circe and Everyman helped bring about the events of Amazons Attack!.
+Steel is in charge of Nemesis and Diana Prince as part of the Department of Metahuman Affairs.
+During his time at that post, the villain Circe kidnaps Steel and has him replaced with her shapeshifting henchman Everyman.
+Using Steel's pull at the agency, Circe and Everyman orchestrate the events of Amazons Attack!.
+Steel is freed, but is left suspicious of Wonder Woman's motives.

-Steel is freed, but is left suspicious over Wonder Woman's motives, questioning she may still serve the Amazons' cause, to him perceived as harmful and dangerous.
-He correctly guesses the love story budding between Nemesis and Wonder Woman, and so decides to keep Diana and Tresser in constant surveillance.

-Steel is seen composing an essay accusing prominent female historical figures of being Amazonian spies.
-It is then revealed that since his kidnapping by Circe that Doctor Psycho has been tampering with his mind, enhancing his suspicious nature.
 Psycho manages to switch bodies with Sarge Steel.
-He is then brainwashed into being a jester in a cage fight that Wonder Woman and Black Canary infiltrates.
+He is then brainwashed into being a jester in a cage fight that Wonder Woman and Black Canary infiltrate.
 Diana uses her Lasso of Truth on him to remove the influence of mind control.
-Now remembering everything and understandably furious, he helps Wonder Woman and Black Canary capture Psycho, who is behind the illegal cage battles, to switch their bodies back and bring him to justice.
+Now remembering everything and understandably furious, Steel helps Wonder Woman and Black Canary capture Psycho, who is behind the illegal cage battles, to reverse the swap.